recaptime-dev/newsletter/drafts/regular-issues/2021-002-ajhalili2006/sections/community-radar.md

 ### In the open-source radar

 * BitwardenRS is now Vaultwarden to prevent confusion and possible trademark issues.
+* GitLab SaaS is now heading towards GitLab 14.0, with some breaking changes such as complete removal of `WIP` prefix for `Draft` prefix, among other things.
+(For self-hosted people, read the CE/EE changelog over here.)

 ### On the Podcasts section